zbm2/RBResolver/README.md

 **Empower your Android applications with the best amateur radio repeater data, sourced directly from the user's RepeaterBook installation using this efficient Content Provider service.**

-RepeaterBook Connect allows third-party Android apps to seamlessly integrate and display repeater information.
+RepeaterBook Connect API allows third-party Android apps to seamlessly integrate and display repeater information.
 This provides a powerful way to leverage the comprehensive RepeaterBook dataset without needing to manage data synchronization, network calls, or complex UI elements for repeater selection.

 ## Key Advantages for Developers